Okaka07/alx-system_engineering-devops/0x14-mysql/README.md

 -- Then you start slave
 mysql> START SLAVE;
 ```
-__That's it you've configured replication on mysql, do reach out for any further assistance__
+__That's it you've configured replication on mysql, do reach out for any further assistance__L